the-turing-way/the-turing-way/book/website/communication/aa/overview.md

 # Overview of Academic Authorship

 A great deal of value is placed on academic authorship because a peer-reviewed journal article is still seen as the most valued output from a research project.
-The number of articles an academic researcher is named on, and particularly whether the person is named as first author, has significant impact on their career.
+The number of articles an academic researcher is named on, and particularly whether the person is named as the first author, has a significant impact on their career.

 But who should be an author on an article?
 And can we move away from the idea of first author taking the most credit?